Neural network-enhanced $hr$-adaptive finite element algorithm for parabolic equations: Neural network-enhanced -AFEM

+To effectively solve the neural network–enhanced finite element scheme \eqref{fsna}, we require an adaptive algorithm equipped with a reliable a posteriori error estimator to guide mesh refinement.
+Note that the accuracy of the term $(u_{\theta^*}^{n-1},v)$ in \eqref{fsna} may also affect the accuracy of the numerical solution $u_h^n$.
+Consequently, the mesh $\mathcal{T}_h^n$ at time $t_n$ must be carefully generated to capture the key features of both the previous approximation $u_{\theta^*}^{n-1}$ and the current solution $u_h^n$, since the locations and intensities of singularities may vary from one time step to the next.
+Therefore, the error estimator should account for contributions from both $u_h^n$ and $u_{\theta^*}^{n-1}$, since both play a role in determining an appropriate mesh.
+In light of this, we employ a combined error indicator in \eqref{estimators} as

-which combine the error estimates from both time levels and can guide the new mesh to capture the singularities at $t_n$ while ensuring accurate computation of the term $(u_{\theta^*}^{n-1},v)$.
+where $\hat{\eta}_{h, K}^n$ is defined in \eqref{estimators}.
+The estimator \eqref{etarec} incorporates information from both time levels and can guide the new mesh to capture the singularities at $t_n$ while ensuring accurate computation of the term $(u_{\theta^*}^{n-1},v)$.

+In contrast to the coarsening procedure commonly used in conventional AFEM, the final mesh at $t_{n-1}$ is not inherited in our algorithm.
+Instead, the adaptation process employs a mesh‑reset mechanism, whereby the mesh is re‑initialized from a predefined coarse mesh $\mathcal{T}_h^{n,0}$ at each time level $t_n$.
+As a result, the number of degrees of freedom remains controlled throughout the simulation, leading to reduced computational cost.

-In addition, to ensure the adaptive algorithm terminates within 7 iterations per time step, we adopt the mesh adaptation strategy from \cite{XLY25}: Starting from an initial uniform coarse mesh, the adaptive finite element method is first applied to solve \eqref{fsna} for 5 iterations.
-Based on the reliable data \( \{(\eta_h^{n, i}, N_i)\}_{i=3}^5 \), where $i$ represents the iteration and $N_i$ represents NOV of the mesh at the $i$th iteration, the least squares method is used to fit the functional relationship between the error estimator and the NOV:
+At each time level, the adaptive procedure proceeds systematically.
+Starting from the initial mesh $\mathcal{T}_h^{n,0}$, five adaptive iterations are performed.
+Based on the reliable data set $\{(\eta_h^{n, i}, \lvert\mathcal{T}_h^{n, i}\rvert)\}_{i=2}^4$, a least-squares fitting is used to approximate the model between the error estimator and the NOV